OutSystems/AzureARMTemplates/README.md

 **Features:**

 - Support for OutSystems 10 and 11.
 - Optional catalogs.
-You may chose if you want to create a separate session catalog (OutSystems 10 and 11) and/or a log catalog (OutSystems 11 only).
-For performance reasons its highly recommended that you create a separate session and log catalogs.
+You may chose to create a separate session (OutSystems 10 and 11) and/or log catalogs (OutSystems 11 only).
+For performance reasons its highly recommended to create separate session and log catalogs.
-- Frontends manual and auto-scalling when using a Virtual Machine Scale Set.
+- Frontends in a Virtual Machine Scale Set for manual and auto-scale.
+- Deploy OutSystems on your own Virtual Network.

 **Notes:**

-- All templates assume that you already have a VNET created.
+-
 - Only Microsoft SQL Server and Azure SQL with database authentication is supported.
-- When must chose the same major version for the Platform Server and Service Studio.
+- You must chose the same major version for the Platform Server and Service Studio.
-- All templates will install OutSystems with a 30 days trial license.
-Please make sure you upload your own license before starting to develop real apps.
+- 30 days trial license to test OutSystems on Azure.
+Make sure you upload your own license before starting to develop real apps.

 ## Existing Database Server

-Use this group of templates if you want to deploy OutSystems on an existing database server.
+Use this group of templates to deploy OutSystems on an existing database server.

-Make sure that the virtual network has network connectivity to the database server before starting the deployment.
+Check if the virtual network has network connectivity to the database server before starting the deployment.

 ### 1. Single Environment

-This template deploys an OutSystems environment on a single virtual machine.
+This template deploys a single OutSystems environment on a virtual machine.

 Template settings: